 Lactation Support

-Nurturing Birth Experiences (part of RVC Rehab Services) offer lactation services to help mothers get off to the right start with breastfeeding.
-They offer in-home visits and work with mothers to address practical issues and help set realistic expectations for your baby and yourself.
+RVC Rehab Services offers lactation offers lactation services to help mothers get off on the right foot with breastfeeding.
+As part of their Nurturing Birth Experience service, they offer in-home visits and work with mothers to address practical issues and help set realistic expectations for your baby and yourself.
 They will leave you with strategies to help you achieve your breastfeeding goals.
-Tel: (345) 916 8970.
+Call (345) 949 6024 or (345) 916 8970 for more information.

-The Cayman Islands Breastfeeding Support Group is a volunteer group which offers free support and education in breastfeeding to expecting and existing mothers.
+The Cayman Islands Breastfeeding Support Group is a volunteer group that offers free support and education in breastfeeding to expecting and new mothers.
 The group consists of experienced mothers who have breastfed, lactation consultants, nurses and midwives.
-They visit new mothers to offer free breastfeeding advice and support, and also offer telephone support.
-They will rent hospital-grade Medela pumps in emergency situations and provide reasonably-priced breast pumps for mothers returning to work.
-Email: cibreastfeeding@gmail.com for more information.
+They visit new mothers to offer free breastfeeding advice and support and offer telephone support.
+They will rent hospital-grade Medela pumps in emergency situations and provide reasonably priced breast pumps for mothers returning to work.
+Find them on Facebook @CIBreastfeeding or email cibreastfeeding@gmail.com.

 - Bodden Town Health Centre Available Monday and Thursday 8.30am-8pm; Tuesday, Wednesday and Friday 8.30am-4pm and Saturday 8.30am-12pm.
 Tel: (345) 947 2299.